TaurusVB/car-sharing-website/README.md

 ### Car Catalog

 In the Car Catalog section, you can browse a wide selection of available cars for car sharing.
 Each car listing provides detailed information about the car, including its make, model, year, and more.
-You can also view high-quality photos of each car by clicking on the car's image.
 Additionally, you can click the "Learn More" button on any car listing to view additional details about the car.

 ![Car Catalog](link_to_catalog_image.jpg)